Aggregation Trees: Introduction

 We also investigate the benefits of honesty compared to more standard \open adaptive" estimation that uses the same data for constructing the tree and GATE estimation.
 Honesty greatly benefits inference, ensuring approximately nominal coverage of confidence intervals.
 In contrast, adaptive estimation can result in coverage rates as low as $58\%$.

-The proposed methodology is applied to revisit the impact of maternal smoking on birth weight \citep[see, e.g.,][]{almond2005costs, cattaneo2010efficient}.
+The proposed methodology is applied to revisit the impact of maternal smoking on birth weight \parencite[see, e.g.,][]{almond2005costs, cattaneo2010efficient}.
 The analysis finds evidence of systematic heterogeneity, as different subgroups react differently to the same treatment.
 Moreover, the analysis reveals that effect heterogeneity is driven by parental and birth-related characteristics.
-The results are consistent with previous research showing that the effects are stronger for children born to adult mothers \citep[][]{abrevaya2015estimating, zimmert2019nonparametric}.
+The results are consistent with previous research showing that the effects are stronger for children born to adult mothers \parencite[][]{abrevaya2015estimating, zimmert2019nonparametric}.
 Furthermore, we provide evidence that the effects are more pronounced when prenatal care visits are more frequent and occur earlier.